Banner Image

 Scouting the Perfect Kayaking River

 Whether you’re kayaking for recreational purposes, to fish, or a little bit of both, it’s important to get a good understanding of the water you’re traversing.
-To avoid flipping your boat, getting stuck, and to ensure there are no unwanted changes in pace along the way, scouting ahead is an important step in the river kayaking process.
+To avoid flipping your boat, getting stuck, or finding yourself slowed by unwanted changes in pace along the way, scouting ahead is an important step in the river kayaking process.

 Scouting River Water Patterns for Kayaking